UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

-Notes: In the previous slides we encoded the same dataframe column in both the `x` and `color` channel so that it was easy for us to directly compare the colors to the points position on the x-axis.
+Notes: In the previous slides we encoded the same dataframe column in both the `x` and `color` channel so that it was easy for us to directly compare the colours to the points position on the x-axis.

-However, this is rarely done in practice, where it is often more effective to encode a separate dataframe column as the color of the points.
+However, this is rarely done in practice, where it is often more effective to encode a separate dataframe column as the colour of the points.

-In this slide we have encoded the weight of the cars as the color.
-As we talked about in a previous module, it is difficult to see exactly which value a color represents, but we can effectively communicate roughly how heavy the cars are as well as clearly highlight trends in the data.
+In this slide we have encoded the weight of the cars as the colour.
+As we talked about in a previous module, it is difficult to see exactly which value a colour represents, but we can effectively communicate roughly how heavy the cars are as well as clearly highlight trends in the data.

 In this plot the trend is that the points get gradually darker the further towards the bottom right corner they lie.
 This means that